• Skip to primary navigation

 Qualitative inspections are relative comparisons and are not as negatively affected by the wind.

-As long as all components in a survey or scan are affected equally by the wind, then the thermal signatures are comparable.
+If all components in a survey or scan are affected equally by the wind, then the thermal signatures are comparable.

 High humidity and smoke reduce the transmittance of infrared energy, which reduces the effectiveness of an inspection.
 Avoid IR inspections in high humidity or smoky conditions.